 Luckily for the quick-witted defensive Legend, it seems like she has more of a place in the Arenas meta than she does in Battle Royale.
 Well, kind of.

 - Read More: How to master Rampart in Apex Legends

 Her passive does give you the added bonus of increased magazines and reload times across LMG weapons such as the L-Star and Spitfire, which means you don’t need to spend those all-important credits on additional fixtures in the store.

-Setting up your Amped Cover Tactical shields and then dropping Shiela can let you mow down enemies without breaking a sweat, but the cost involved is your mobility.
-You need the ring to be in the right place to give you high ground access in order to make this work.
+Setting up your Amped Cover Tactical shields and then dropping Shiela can let you mow down enemies.
+And you can now take Shiela on the move, if you’re willing to drop the materials on a charge.
 She’s a coinflip-style Legend, so are you willing to take the risk?